SiggiSmara/BiocratesSOPs/SOP_System_Suitability.md

 #### SCIEX 6500 Series
 Add 600 μL of 50% methanol (in HPLC grade water) to the Testmix vial and vortex vigorously.
-Inject 10 μL.
+Inject 5 μL.

 ### 3. Evaluation of the Testmix Measurement
-Note: The stability of ­sarcosine, spermidine and spermine is very low in the Testmix, resulting in low peak intensities.
+Note: The stability of sarcosine, spermidine and spermine is very low in the Testmix, resulting in low peak intensities.

 Criteria | Evaluation
 ---------|-----------